sfstar/hass-victron/README.md

 - Missing unit id (among other 30, 100, 227, 228)

 Please note that it might take some time for older firmware versions to get full support (after a ticket is opened).

-## Important Note 2
-Victron is currently working on a new major release of the GX device (v3.x.x).
-Currently this is still a pre release and since the documentation regarding the modbus register changes hasn't been made available this integration will only support v2.x GX device versions.

-When the spec for V3 is released support for it will be added to the integration as well

 ## Currently planned improvements
 - Fully Switch to async